 Extending and scaling a private cloud used to mean new hardware investment.
 Azure Stack services enable seamless, near-real-time scaling without any physical add-ons.
 Using this service, you can build an autonomous private cloud, and provision extra compute or storage resources on-demand without exposing your data externally.
 Think private cloud security, augmented by the public cloud scalability.

-As part of an extensive digital transformation, the Volkswagen Group migrated its portfolio of applications to the Azure hybrid cloud .
+As part of an extensive digital transformation, the Volkswagen Group migrated its portfolio of applications to the Azure hybrid cloud in May 2020.
 The automotive company was looking for a better way to manage and deploy some 80 self-developed .NET and Java applications hosted in on-premises data centers.
 However, these apps mostly contained sensitive customer and financial data on finances, leasing terms, etc. So, the data needed to remain on-premises.
 By leveraging Azure Stack, Volkswagen could take the best of both worlds — store data locally with enhanced security and compliance while also leveraging Azure-native tools and computing resources for provisioning apps to the end customers.
 The company now hosts most of their .NET apps on Azure App Service to better understand the app usage, performance, and availability, plus improve the application scalability.